paandahl/react-native-filesystem/README.md

 #### storage.temporary

-Location for temporary caches and data.
+For temporary caches and data.
 The system can get rid of these at any time, but you are still required to delete them manually to free up space when they are no longer in use.

 Corresponds to `<Application_Home>/tmp` on iOS and